avera1988/NMBU-Bio-326/Doc/BestPracticesOrionHPC.md

 ## Running an interactive job to test programs and get used to working in the cluster

 The easiest way to test software and to look into huhge files without messing the login node and other users, is by running an **interactive** job in Orion.
 This means you can book a compute node and type your commands directly in that node.
-Let's runn by the following commands:
+Let's run an interactive job by the following commands:

 ```
 [bio326-21-0@login bio326-21-0]$ srun --cpus-per-task 4 --mem=4G --time=01:00:00 --pty bash -i